How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 If you're forty minutes in and still stuck on the install, the failure mode isn't you.
 It's almost certainly an environment edge case — an old Node version, a corporate VPN intercepting the curl request, an antivirus quarantining the binary, a strict shell profile that won't pick up the new PATH.
 Each of those is a 10-minute fix once you know what's happening.
 None of them is worth a self-debug evening when someone in the Discord can identify the cause in a screenshot.

-Once Claude Code is installed and document-brief has run, the next four reads stack like this:
+Once Claude Code is installed and document-brief has run, zoom out with the complete Claude Code guide — the full reference this quickstart is the setup chapter of.
+Then the next four reads stack like this:

 Run the install today.
 Run document-brief on a real document tonight.
 Open the next post in the morning.
 The compounding starts the moment the first Skill runs.